lakshaysethi/lakshaysethi/README.md

 ### Hi there 👋
 I engineer Technical Solutions and Software Systems

-What im working on/Learning now?
+What I'm working on/Learning now?

 - I am working at CTEK, Hamilton, NZ